wwone/AUTHOR/scripts/readme_scripts.txt

 They will include:

 1) Compilation script for Java source (not usng Ant at this time...)
+    "compile.sh" performs this action.
+Read the script to note some of the dependencies, such as "Jackson" JAR files.
+Some objects are explicitly compiled, since they are dynamically loaded at runtime

 2) Execution script prototype (examples will include AUTHOR source, images, and execution script)